tristandatascience/llm_zoomcamp_project/README.md

 ## Configuration

 The project uses environment variables for configuration.
-You can modify them in the `.env` file at the root of the project.
+You can modify them in the docker-compose.yml (API key for llm)

 ## Contributing